fal-ai/dbt-fal/README.md

 It is also possible to send data back to your data-warehouse.
 This makes it easy to get the data, process it and upload it back into dbt territory.

 This function is available in Python Data models only, that is a Python script inside your `models` directory.
-It does not have to be added to be considered by fal.
+Once added, it will automatically be run by fal without having to add any extra configurations in the `schema.yml`.

 ```python
 source_df = source('source_name', 'table_name')